Brand Hong Kong - Asia's world city

 Related information

-To learn more about healthy diet and the Food Pyramid, please browse our website of the Health Zone.
+To learn more about healthy diet and the Food Pyramid, please visit the "Change for Health" website.
 Recommendations on daily energy consumption and information on composition & nutrients in commonly consumed food could be found at Nutrient Information Inquiry of the Food and Environmental Hygiene Department.